What is a Money Transfer Credit Card?

 - Similar to a balance transfer card

 You’ll also need to make payments on time each month and stay within your credit limit or risk losing that rate.
 Usually providers cap how much of your limit you can transfer at around 80-90%.
-You’ll generally be asked to pay a transfer fee of up to around 4 per cent, which is considerably lower than the most attractive personal loan or overdraft interest rates right now.
+You’ll generally be asked to pay a transfer fee which can vary, but is usually somewhere between 3 to 4%.

 Why money transfer cards can be cost effective